-The gas supply for the fireplace is located inside the cabinet adjacent to the hearth.
+The gas valve was not observed.
+The gas supply for the fireplace should be located on the wall or floor adjacent to the hearth.
 The key that turns on this valve should be kept out of the reach of children.